English as a Second Language (ESL)

 B. You completed high school at a foreign institution,

-You will be referred to the ESL program coordinator and will be required to take the ESL Accuplacer Test.
+You will be referred to the ESL program coordinator and will be encouraged to take the ESL Accuplacer Test.

 The ESL program coordinator can be reached at 774.357.2476 or at firstname.lastname@example.org.

 ESL Course Work

 As an ESL student, you will be offered intermediate and/or advanced level classes in reading and vocabulary, writing, grammar, and conversation.